Do you want to get your client's hair to ultra white blonde?

 Step 4: Tone with The Right Choice of Toner.

-Now you are ready to start toning the hair to get that very ash blonde hair color result that your customer is looking for.
+Now that you have minimal quantities of yellow in your hair and it is very very light blonde, you are ready to start toning the hair to get that very ash blonde hair color result that your customer is looking for.

 Ugly Duckling has a range of ash colors and toners which are significantly colder and ashier than the majority of toners on the market.